silverstripe/silverstripe-realme/docs/en/configuration.md

   login_member_after_authentication: true
 ```

+Run a `dev/build` to ensure the configuration changes are accounted for.

-Run a `dev/build` and after a valid RealMe login, a new member will be synced based on the RealMe FLT or FIT.
-If not
+When a RealMe login completes with success, a new member will be synced based on the RealMe FLT.
+If no member matching the
-found, a new member will be created.
+FLT is found, a new member will be created. _Note this is not supported for `assert`, as the FIT is transient (changes each
+time a member logs in)._

 ### UAT and production environments